Mastersam07/maestro-workbench/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.
+For detailed guidelines, refer to our [CONTRIBUTING.md](https://github.com/Mastersam07/maestro-workbench/blob/dev/CONTRIBUTING.md).

 ## Star Our Repository